 4/1.17/1 Executive summary

-This Agenda Item is considering primary frequency allocations to the MetAids (space weather) service, limited to receive-only sensors, such that there will be no interference by these sensors into other services in the same or in adjacent frequency bands.
+This Agenda Item is considering regulatory provisions and potential primary frequency allocations to the MetAids (space weather) service to accommodate receive-only space weather sensor applications such that there will be no interference by these sensors into other services in the same or in adjacent frequency bands.
 Accordingly, sharing and compatibility studies to assess the impact of receive-only space weather sensors into other services are not required.
-Instead, studies conducted should focus on analysing the impact of incumbent services on receive-only space weather sensors in the frequency bands under WRC-27 AI 1.17 in order to assess the feasibility of a new allocation for MetAids (space weather).
+Instead, studies should focus on the impact of incumbent services on receive-only space weather sensor applications in the frequency bands under WRC-27 AI 1.17.

 4/1.17/2 Background

 Within the past years, the technical and operational characteristics, frequency requirements and appropriate radio service designation for space weather sensors were studied within ITU-R Working Party 7C under Study Question ITU-R 256/7 as well as under WRC-23 agenda item 9.1 topic A (Res.
 657 (Rev. WRC-19)).
-WRC-23 designated space weather observations to the MetAids service, to operate under the subset MetAids (space weather), as per RR Article 29B.
-Additionally, WRC-23 adopted Resolution 675 (WRC-23), which highlights the importance of space weather observations and provides a definition for space weather as well as for active and receive-only space weather sensors..
+WRC-23 designated space weather sensor operations to the MetAids service in the subset MetAids (space weather) allocations, as per RR Article 29B.1.
+Additionally, WRC-23 adopted RR Article 29B.2 and Resolution 675 (WRC-23) to highlight the importance of space weather observations while providing the definition for space weather, as well as for active and receive-only space weather sensors.

 4/1.17/3 Summary and analysis of the results of ITU-R studies